hyperknot/openfreemap/README.md

 The goal of this project is to provide free, production-quality vector-tile hosting using existing tools.

-Currently these tools are: [OpenStreetMap](https://www.openstreetmap.org/copyright), [OpenMapTiles](https://github.com/openmaptiles/openmaptiles), [Planetiler](https://github.com/onthegomap/planetiler) , [MapLibre](https://maplibre.org/) and [Natural Earth](https://www.naturalearthdata.com/).
-OFM does not want to be an alternative to any of these projects.
-If the community decides, we can replace any of these tools.
+Currently these tools are: [OpenStreetMap](https://www.openstreetmap.org/copyright), [OpenMapTiles](https://github.com/openmaptiles/openmaptiles), [Planetiler](https://github.com/onthegomap/planetiler), [MapLibre](https://maplibre.org/), [Natural Earth](https://www.naturalearthdata.com/) and [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page).

+Special thanks go to [Michael Barry](https://github.com/msbarry) for developing [Planetiler](https://github.com/onthegomap/planetiler).
+It made it possible to generate the tiles in 5 hours instead of 5 weeks.

 The scope of this repo is limited (see below).
-Once we figure out the technical details, ideally, there should be few commits here, while everything keeps working: the map tiles are automatically generated, servers are automatically updated and load balancing takes care of failing servers.
+Once we figure out the technical details, ideally, there should be few commits here, while everything continues to work: the map tiles are automatically generated, servers are automatically updated and load balancing takes care of any downtime.

 The [styles repo](https://github.com/hyperknot/openfreemap-styles), on the other hand, is continuously being developed.